stephkillingsworth/CoC_Chapter4/README.md

 * Horse tooth images are courtesy of the following museum collections: United States National Museum (Smithsonian), American Museum of Natural History, Florida Museum of Natural History, Los Angeles County Museum, University of California at Berkeley, Panhandle Plains Historic Museum, and the New Mexico Museum of Natural History and Science.

 * Original three lessons were co-written by Jennifer Broo and Jessica Mahoney, in partnership with Drs.
 Julie Bokor and Bruce MacFadden at the University of Florida.

+* Chapter 4 was co-written by Stephanie R. Killingsworth and Alexa L. Neilson (University of Florida).